kap39/kap39.github.io/_pages/SAMBa-Conference.md

 The SAMBa conference is an opportunity for students to showcase their work to members of the department, outside the department and at other Universities in a supportive environment.
 The work of SAMBa students covers the entire spectrum of statistical applied mathematics: including projects in statistics, probability, analysis, numerical analysis, mathematical biology, fluid dynamics, machine learning and high-performance computing.
 The conference is organized by students and contains talks by SAMBa students, external speakers, and students from other departments and institutions.

 ## Important Documents
-More information coming soon.
+Important information to the conference will be located here as they become available.
+* All attendees are expected to follow the [code of conduct](https://kap39.github.io/files/CodeOfConduct.pdf "not yet available").

 # [Registration](#registration)
 If you would like to attend the conference please complete the registration which can be found [here](https://forms.office.com/Pages/ResponsePage.aspx?id=Ij1-N6FOLUKwrY_MiUBrnrhm9py2vv5OqeESICF49LlUQUQyTVdSODlaVlhORExXQUc4ODQxT05ESyQlQCN0PWcu "Registration Form").
 The deadline for registration to attend the conference is the **15th June**.

 # [Schedule](#schedule)
+Below is the schedule for the conference.
+The list of speakers can be found below the timetable with their titles and abstracts updated when they become available.
+Each session of talks is linked nominally by theme, given to provide an idea of focus for the session.
 <table>
     <col width="10%">
     <col width="27%">